 5. Test and Test some More

 This is certainly not a writing tip.
 But it is important.
 You must track responses to the content you use to engage your customers in your loyalty programs.
-Data from a loyalty program can help brands to proactively tweak the program.
+Data collection in a loyalty program can help brands to tweak the program proactively.
 It’s important to understand the best performing activities, possible tactics to cater to the changing needs of customers.
 But the best overall evaluation, comes from tracking the actual redemption rate of your customers and identifying the factors hampering them from enrolling.

 When All Is Said and Done…